renedis/docker-tvheadend-tvgrabpy/README.md

 # linuxserver/tvheadend with tvgrabpyAPI

+## Deprecation Notice
+Note that I will no longer maintain this repository as I don't use tvheadend anymore (not compatible with any of the available TV providers at my current address).

+## Introduction

 The Dockerfiles in this repository simply add tvgrabpyAPI to the linuxserver/tvheadend base image.
 Other than that, functionality is exactly the same as linuxserver/tvheadend.

 tvgrabpyAPI will automatically be available in tvheadend as an internal XMLTV grabber named 'Dutch/Flamish grabber combining multiple sources.'
 Note that as described in the linuxserver/tvheadend documentation, you will first need to manually configure the grabber before enabling it in tvheadend.

-**Deprecation Notice**
-Note that I will no longer maintain this repository as I don't use tvheadend anymore (not compatible with any of the available TV providers at my current address).

 ## Image usage instructions